24th April 2024 – The result of a General Election Today

 If an election was held on the 2019 boundaries, former Conservative leader Iain Duncan-Smith, and the defence secretary, Grant Shapps, are amongst some of the leading political figures who would lose their seats to Labour.

-Based on polling this September in Scotland, the Labour Party is currently on course to gain 15 seats from the SNP.
+Based on the most recent polling in Scotland, the Labour Party is currently on course to gain 15 seats from the SNP.
 The SNP would also lose 1 seat to the Liberal Democrats, but gain 2 from the Conservatives.

 In Wales, Plaid Cymru is currently on course to lose one seat to Labour.